 Now that you have a Facebook business page let’s talk about how you can grow your following.

 You first need to understand that Facebook is a social network.

 They want to keep up-to-date with their friends and family or meet new people.

 They are not going on Facebook because they are looking to buy art.

-This is done by engaging with people and taking the time to get to know them.
+Building relationships with your following is done by engaging with people and taking the time to get to know them.

 Would your best friend be your best friend if you never talked to them?

 Here are some ways you can spark engagement in your posts.